-John Skvoretz, Ph.D., is Distinguished University Professor in the Sociology Department at the University of South Florida and Carolina Distinguished Professor Emeritus from the University of South Carolina.
+John Skvoretz, Ph.D., is the Distinguished University Professor in the Sociology Department at the University of South Florida and the Carolina Distinguished Professor Emeritus from the University of South Carolina.

 He is a Fellow of the American Association for the Advancement of Science and recipient of the James S. Coleman Distinguished Career Award from the Mathematical Sociology Section of the American Sociological Association.